idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

         contrib | Where all contrib/composer based modules go custom | Where any custom modules for client/project go CLIENT_BASE_MODULE | One overarching module for any customizations that generally go with the custom client theme, but need to be in a module. modules | Submodules.
 Mainly, this will be Kitchen Sink widgets and the like.
-They should get their own submodules so updates can potentially happen in the future. themes
+They should get their own sub-modules so updates can potentially happen in the future. themes
         contrib
           idfive